wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 ## What does 1.0 mean?

-Over the course of the last major versions a ton of deprecations and fine tuning of [Wasmi's API](https://docs.rs/wasmi/latest/wasmi/) has been implemented, all in preparation of the 1.0 release.
+Over the course of the last major versions, a ton of deprecations and fine tuning of [Wasmi's API](https://docs.rs/wasmi/latest/wasmi/) has been implemented, all in preparation for the 1.0 release.
 With this release, all those deprecated APIs are going to be removed.
 The 1.0 release marks an important promise of API stability for Wasmi users.

 Wasmi 1.0 represents years of careful evolution: new WebAssembly features, cleaner internals, better performance, and stronger security.
 This release positions Wasmi as a robust choice for anyone needing a lightweight, highly compatible, versatile, and efficient Wasm interpreter.